keithasaurus/koda-validate/docs/philosophy/validators.rst

 Validators
 ==========
-In Koda Validate, :class:`Validator<koda_validate.base.Validator>` is the fundamental validation building block.
+In Koda Validate, :class:`Validator<koda_validate.Validator>` is the fundamental validation building block.
 It's based on the idea that any kind of data validation can be represented by a ``Callable`` signature like this: